mikeph52/BioBatch/README.md

 - TB
 - Blood Agar

-More recipes will be added in the future.
 ### For Linux & macOS:
 - Run "chmod +x" first(replace 0.x.x with your version).
 ```